Skip to main content

 Student Rooms

 Rooms on the DC campus are designed with a young professional in mind.
-The DC campus rooms are designed similarly to the Rockwell Towers residence hall in Malibu.
-Two double occupancy rooms connected by a restroom.
+The DC campuses are designed similarly to the Rockwell Towers residence hall in Malibu: 2 double occupancy rooms connected by a restroom with a large amount of private space.
 Each room comes fully furnished and includes a small common space with Cable TV and a kitchenette (microwave, mini fridge, sink, counter top, and dishes).

 Student Lounges